rlberry-py/rlberry/docs/basics/userguide/visualization.md

 ## Visualization of evaluations of trained agents in rlberry

 Once agents are trained, you may want to compare their evaluations on environments.
-This is done through {mod}`rlberry.manager.evaluate_agents`, this function takes as input a list of {mod}`rlberry.manager.ExperimentManager` .
+This is done through {mod}`rlberry.manager.evaluate_agents`, this function takes as input a list of {mod}`rlberry.manager.ExperimentManager` and plot the boxplots of the evaluations of each agent.
+If there are several fits for the agent in the experiment manager, an agent is chosen at random at each iteration (you can use the parameter `choose_random_agents` to change this behavior).

 ```python